 21 And you, that were sometime alienated and enemies in your mind by wicked works, yet now hath he reconciled.

 22 In the body of his flesh through death, to present you holy and unblameable and unreproveable in his sight;

 23 If ye continue in the faith grounded and settled, and be not moved away from the hope of the gospel, which ye have heard. .

 Here Paul says that through the death of Jesus, he will present them holy, unblameable and unreproveable in his sight, IF YE CONTINUE IN THE FAITH, grounded and settled, not moving away from the hope of the gospel.
 This ‘if’ belongs to the first class, stated earlier.
 It is the class which affirms the truth or reality.
 According to grammarians, it is best translated since.
+Therefore, it would be better translated as, "Since you continue in the faith grounded and settled."
 It does not throw doubt upon the action stated, but affirms the reality of continued expectations.